For information regarding prerequisites for this course, please refer to the Academic Course Catalog.

 After reading the Course Syllabus and Student Expectations, the candidate will complete the related checklist found in the Course Overview.

 Discussions are collaborative learning experiences.
-Therefore, the candidate will participate in 2 Discussions.
-Each discussion will be completed in 2 parts.
-First, the candidate will create a thread of at least 450 words in response to the prompt.
-The thread must include at least 1 in-text citation from the textbook, scholarly journals, and/or the Bible.
-The candidate will then submit 100 word replies to at least 2 peers.
-Each reply should include at least 1 in-text citation from the textbook, scholarly journals, and/or the Bible.
+Therefore, the candidate will participate in four Discussions.
+Each discussion will be completed in two parts.
+First, the candidate will create a thread of at least 300 words in response to the prompt.
+The thread must include at least one in-text citation from the textbook, scholarly journals, and/or the Bible.
+The candidate will then submit 100-word replies to at least two peers.
+Each reply should include at least one in-text citation from the textbook, scholarly journals, and/or the Bible.
 While differing opinions are expected, professional respect and courtesy are also expected.
+(CLO: A, B, C, D, E, F)

-The candidate will complete 3 Journal Critiques.
+The candidate will complete three Journal Critiques.
 For each critique, the candidate will summarize, critique, and personally apply a research article from a professional journal.
-It is appropriate for the candidate to utilize research journals in his/her particular field where possible.
+It is appropriate for the candidate to utilize research journals in their particular field where possible.
 All articles must be current (published no more than 5 years ago).
+The student must show support from the textbook or the Bible.
+(CLO: A, B, D, E)

-The candidate will take 7 quizzes throughout the term in order to check for reading comprehension and to ensure he/she is actively engaging in the textbook.
-Each quiz will be comprised of multiple-choice and true-false questions that will cover the current module/week’s textbook readings.
-The quizzes will be open book and open note.
-The intention of the quizzes are to ensure the candidate is in the textbook and preparing his/her mind to differentiate!
-Each question on the quiz will be worth 5 points.
-The candidate will have 1-2 hours to complete each quiz.
+The candidate will take 7 quizzes throughout the term in order to check for reading comprehension and to ensure they are actively engaging in the textbook.
+Each quiz will be comprised of 5-15 multiple-choice and true-false questions that will cover the module’s textbook readings.
+Each quiz allows one attempt, and has a time limit of 1-2 hours.
+(CLO: A, B)